ade/Cubematic/README.md

   - Places block from dispenser.

 ## InTheSky
-Skyblock like plugin for Paper-based Minecraft servers.
+Skyblock-like plugin for Paper-based Minecraft servers.
 - Overworld generation
+  - Generates a starter island with dirt and an acacia tree.
-  - Classic starter island
+  - Classic starter island can optionally be generated (skips obtaining grass, lava, water)
   - Void world
   - (inactive) Microbiomes (small biomes around the player in a grid)
   - Structure boxes generation from vanilla generator (technical only - no blocks!)